my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 - *Etter min mening bør vi …* → In my opinion, we should …
 - *Jeg vil i denne teksten diskutere både fordeler og ulemper, og til slutt komme med min egen mening.* → I will discuss both pros and cons, and end with my own opinion.
 - *Jeg har lest at …* → I have read that …
+- *Undersøkelser viser at …* → Studies show that …
+- *Forskning viser at …* → Research show that …
 - *Det har absolutt sine fordeler, men det har også ulemper, mener jeg.* → It absolutely has its advantages, but it also has drawbacks, I think.

 ------